veraPDF/veraPDF.github.io/plugins/index.md

 ```
 ### Java

-The VeraPDF plugin loader will scan for all suitable subclasses, so the class and file name, in this case EmbeddedFilePlugin, is not relevant.
+The veraPDF plugin loader will scan for all suitable subclasses, so the class and file name, in this case EmbeddedFilePlugin, is not relevant.

 ```java